Well the fans had all been clamoring for “one good Slytherin” since about Book 2, hadn’t they? It looks like Rowling finally listened to them.

 How long was it, I wonder, before Slughorn began to suspect what (or who) Tom had become?
 Was that when he started fostering the careers of Muggle-borns and children from other Houses?
 For he had certainly been doing so for some time by the time of his retirement.

 I will also admit that I am frankly offended by the fanon response which is determined to read Slughorn as a slimy old pedophile.
 Even though I have to admit that Rowling’s presentation would certainly give one some excuse for drawing that conclusion.
-As of HBP Albus suddenly started “reading” as a pedophile too, and I doubt that she really intended that either.
+As of HBP Albus suddenly started “reading” as a pedophile too, or at least a “groomer” and I don’t know that she really intended that.
 (Fenrir Greyback, on the other hand...)

 But, to me, if anything, Sluggy is more on the order of a very big, rather clever baby.